 Most countries have a number of different network providers to choose from, and the healthy competition between all these players keeps the quality of service high and prices low.

 Also, the SIM cards themselves are often free, with operators frequently only charging you for the plan or package that comes with the card.

 Another benefit of the local SIM card approach that you can normally buy one at an airport kiosk as soon as you arrive in a new country, so you can be hooked up with a plan before you even step outside to face the taxi drivers.

-International SIM cards are SIM cards that aren't bound to any particular country and will let you use your phone as normal in a multitude of different countries around the world.
+International SIM cards are SIM cards that aren't tied to any particular country and will give you data, calls and texts to use in over 100 different countries around the world.

 Using an international SIM card is nearly always cheaper than roaming with your home carrier but is normally more expensive than using a local SIM card.

 So why would travellers not always stick to using local SIM cards?

 The rule of thumb is that the shorter the trip, the more economical and expedient international SIM cards become.

 For business trips